uploadersoasis/Adblock_Filter_List/README.md

 now or in the future.
 Therefore regularly update your filters in uBlock and report any websites which do not work to https://github.com/uploadersoasis/Adblock_Filter_List/issues .
+Rules in this list also frequently contain comments to explain what the rule does and to assist in troubleshooting should the it need to be changed or removed in the future.

 NOTES: